 Some hints.
-Most students find this class very abstract and challenging.
-Some students tell us it is the hardest class that they have ever taken.
+Most students find this class abstract and challenging.
+Some students tell us it is the hardest ECS class they have to take.
 So let us give you a few hints explaining what we are after and how to do well.

 First, I really want you to think.
 Don't try to solve the problems by doing some sort of "pattern matching."
-It just won't work.
+It might sound like the quickest way to get there, but it just doesn't work.
 This course is about learning a certain sort of problem-solving skill more than it is about learning any specific material.
 Keeping this in mind may help put things into better perspective.

 Even more than with other courses, you must not get behind.
-The class keeps building on what has already done.
+The class keeps building on what has come before.
 Don't lose the thread.
 If you get seriously behind you will probably find it impossible to get back on track.

 Be selective in note-taking.
-Actually, I would suggest that you take no notes at all: the book is good and I follow its development pretty closely, so you can just sit, listen, think, and follow.
+Actually, I would suggest that you take no notes at all: the book is good and I think it works best to sit back, listen, think, and follow.
 If you feel you must have notes, you might team up with others and take turns.

-If you get involved in a study group, don't let the emphasis degenerate into an attempt to get as many homework problems nailed as possible.
-The homework points don't much matter, and you'll learn more struggling on your own.
+If you get involved in a study group, don't let it degenerate into an attempt to get as many homework problems nailed as possible.
+The homework points aren't that much, but if you don't learn the material in the homeworks, you won't be able to do the exams.
+You'll probably learn more struggling on your own.

 Parting thoughts.
-This is my favorite course in the CS/CSE curricula.
+This is one of my favorite courses in the CS/CSE curricula.
 We get at the question of what is computation.
-What could be more interesting or more fun?
+What could be more interesting or fun?